MicrosoftDocs/mixed-reality/mixed-reality-docs/porting-guides.md

 ### Unity step 3: Upgrade your middleware to the latest versions

 With any Unity update, there's a good chance that you'll need to update one or more middleware packages that your game or application depends on.
 Additionally, being up to date with the latest middleware increases the likelihood of success throughout the rest of the porting process.
-Many middleware packages have recently added support for Universal Windows Platform (UWP), and upgrading to the most recent versions will let you leverage that work.

-### Unity step 4: Target your application to run on Universal Windows Platform (UWP)

-If you're targeting Win32, you can skip this step and continue to step 5.

-After installing the tools, you need to get your app running as a Universal Windows app.

-* Follow the [detailed step by step walk through](https://unity3d.com/partners/microsoft/porting-guides) provided by Unity.
-You should stay on the latest LTS release (any 20xx.4 release) for Windows MR.
-* For more UWP development resources, take a look at the [Windows 10 game development guide](https://docs.microsoft.com/windows/uwp/gaming/e2e).

-> [!NOTE]
-> Unity continues to improve IL2CPP support; IL2CPP makes some UWP ports easier.
-If you are currently targeting the .NET scripting backend, you should consider converting to leverage the IL2CPP backend instead.

-* You can skip "Unity step 5" since you're targeting UWP instead of Win32.

-> [!NOTE]
-> If your application has any dependencies on device-specific services, such as match making from Steam, you'll need to disable them at this step.
-You can hook up to the equivalent services that Windows provides later on.

-### Unity step 5: Target your application to run on Win32
+### Unity step 4: Target your application to run on Win32

 From inside your Unity application: